hoferand/rust-calculator/README.md

 ### Brackets

-For changing the evaluation order of the expressions you can use brackets `( ... )`.
+For changing the evaluation precedence of the expressions you can use brackets `( ... )`.
 The brackets can be nested arbitrarily `(( ... ) + ( ... ))`.